Child care fee reduction subsidy

 Questions?
 Contact the Early Childhood Consultant in your region from Monday to Friday 8:30 am to 5 pm.

-The amount of funding provided to licensed programs that agree to participate in the CCFR Subsidy will vary based on the type of child care spaces and ages of the children attending their program.
-Funding is only available for those licensed programs that opt-in to the program.
+The amount of funding provided to licensed programs that opt-in to the CCFR Subsidy will vary based on the type of child care spaces and ages of the children attending their program.
+Funding is only available for licensed programs that opt-in to receive ECE funding.

-The actual reduction in the amount families can expect to pay for child care fees will depend on the current fee the family is paying and the age of the child.
+The actual reduction in the amount families can expect to pay for child care fees will depend on the current fee the licensed program is charging and the age of the child.

-- Licensed early learning and child care programs (centre-based and family day homes) that charge a child care fee for children five years of age and younger.
+- Licensed early learning and child care programs (centre-based programs and family day homes) that charge a fee for early learning and child care for children five years of age and younger.

-Unlicensed early learning and child care programs are encouraged to become licensed so families can start benefiting from the fee reduction.
+Unlicensed early learning and child care programs are encouraged to become licensed so they can start benefiting from the ECE funding and families can benefit from reduced fees through the CCFR Subsidy.
 Learn more about starting and operating a licensed early learning and child care program.

 How to apply